We want the people of Liverpool to have the most accurate and up-to-date information about the in-patient unit at Marie Curie Hospice, Liverpool.

 With the NHS Integrated Care Board

-If you’d like to tell us what you think or ask a question, get in touch with us by emailing comments@mariecurie.org.uk.
+If you’d like to tell us what you think or ask a question, about the event or anything else get in touch with us by emailing comments@mariecurie.org.uk.

 Getting care and support